Hasnaine2000/Browser-Base-Clipboard/README.md

 Clipboard softwares avaiable on the internet are versatile and have lot more options in general.
-They are quite heavy in some cases and not everyone needs all the options that the software tools offers.
+They are quite heavy in some cases and not everyone needs all the options that the tools offers.

 This simple browser based tool is very lightweight and needs just a broswer window to operate.
 It uses local storage instead of any database software.